 - And: How could you improve on their approach?

-3 - Acquire, Grow, and Engage Your Chosen Audience
+3 - Get, Grow, and Engage Your Ideal Audience

-Once you’ve pinpointed your ideal audience, it’s time to start doing what you do best as an aspiring YouTuber.
+Once you’ve pinpointed your dream audience, it’s time to start doing what you do best as an aspiring YouTuber.
 Produce engaging content that’ll wow your viewers and have them coming back for more.

 Part of doing this is picking the right niche to target — and coming up with a long-term content strategy that will help you build sustained engagement.

-In addition, make sure to optimize your content for YouTube’s search engine to make sure that the platform’s algorithm finds it and puts it among the top search results.
+In addition, make sure to optimize your content for YouTube’s search engine to make sure that the platform’s algorithm finds it and puts it in the top search results.

-Another avenue to building engagement is to interact extensively with your viewers.
+Another way of building engagement is to interact with your viewers – a lot.
 Run livestreams, answer comments, ask questions, and request input.
 Viewer engagement is key to showing up in YouTube’s recommendations.

 Once you have been doing this for a while, you’ll observe how quickly your channel is gaining viewers and subscribers.
-On the basis of these growth stats, and what you know about your audience, you can plan your in-depth YouTube monetization strategy.
+Based on these growth stats – and on what you know about your audience – you can plan your in-depth YouTube monetization strategy.

 4 - Join the YouTube Partner Program

 A natural first step is to join the YouTube Partner Program, which will allow you to monetize on-platform.
-Additionally, being in the program is something that potential sponsors look for.
+Additionally, being in the program is a promising signal for potential sponsors.